 Let’s face it.
-Kids get toys for everything – Easter, Birthdays, Christmas.
-And, before you know it, they take over their rooms and many times – your house!
+Kids get toys, or maybe a stuffed animal or two, for every occasion – Easter, birthdays, Christmas, you name it.
+And before you know it, the toys take over their rooms and, many times, your house!

-Then, there is the “play with it once” issue.
-There is nothing more annoying than getting that must-have toy for your child and seeing them play with for a few days and them casting it aside.
-Or, the toy breaks or stops working completely.
-It is enough to drive mom and dad batty!
+Then there’s the “play with it once” issue.
+There’s nothing more annoying than getting that must-have toy for your child and seeing him or her play with it for a few days and then cast it aside.
+Or the toy breaks or stops working completely.
+It’s enough to drive Mom and Dad batty!

-I’m not saying not to give any toys.
-This year, why not add some non-toy gifts under the tree as well!
-These are items kids will treasure and love – without all of the missing pieces.
+I’m not saying to skip traditional toys.
+In addition to those – and that hot new must-have toy – add some non-toy gifts as well.
+This gift guide is a great list of the best gift ideas that kids will treasure and love – without all of the missing pieces.

+Definitely, one of the best gifts for kids that aren’t toys is magazines!
 My kids receive a couple of magazines in the mail each month.
-They are alway excited to see that something arrived for them – with their name on it!
-They sit down and read it cover to cover as soon as it shows each month.
-This is a gift that makes them and you happy.
-They get mail and you get to encourage a love of reading.
+They are always excited to see that something arrived for them – with their names on the mail!
+They sit down and read the magazines cover to cover as soon as they show up each month.
+This is a non-toy gift that makes them and you happy.
+They get mail, and you get to encourage a love of reading.

-However, our absolute favorites were High Five, when they were in preschool (ages 2 – 6) and then Highlights as they got older (ages 6 – 12).
-There are magazine options available for kids of all ages, so you can rest assured you will find the right one for your child.
+However, our absolute favorites were High Five, when the kids were in preschool (ages 2 to 6), and then Highlights as they got older (ages 6 to 12).
+There are magazine options available for kids of all ages, so you can rest assured you’ll find the right one for your child.

-If you plan on giving a magazine, it may be impossible for it to arrive in time to put it under the tree.
-If that is the case, print copy of the cover with a note that this magazine is coming their way starting in the new year and wrap it up!
+If you plan to give a magazine subscription, the first issue may not arrive in time to put it under the tree.
+If that’s the case, print a copy of the cover with a note that this magazine is coming your kid’s way starting in the new year, and wrap it up!

-A fun gift is a class that will help your child enhance his or her skills be it dance, piano, cooking, or even woodcrafting.
-A class helps them learn even more about something they already love.
+A fun gift is a class that will help your child enhance his or her skill, be it dance, piano, cooking or even woodcrafting.
+A class helps kids learn even more about something they already love.

-Check with your local recreation center, stores such as JoAnn’s or your local parenting groups to find the class that is right for your child.
+Check with your local recreation center, stores such as JoAnn Fabric and Craft, or your local parenting groups to find a class that’s right for your child.

-If you and your family love to visit your local museums or zoo, a membership would be the perfect gift.
-You can experience the venue time and time again, all year long – together as a family.
+If you and your family love to visit your local museums or zoo, a membership would be a great gift idea.
+Among the membership benefits, you can experience the venue time and time again, all year long – together as a family.

-This is one my mom started for us when we were young.
+I love this non-toy gift idea for kids!!
+My mother did this for us when we were little.
 Each Christmas, she would wrap a gift of love for us.
 It was something she was going to do for us during the next year.
-It never was about money as that was not allowed.
+It never was about money because that was not allowed.
 Instead, she gave of herself.

-Some of her gifts included game night once a month, your favorite dinner when you want it, staying up late and watching movies.
-It’s been more than 20 years since I received one and I still remember them more than anything else she ever gave to me.
+Some of her gifts included game night once a month, our favorite dinner when we wanted it, staying up late and watching movies.
+It’s been more than 20 years since I received such a gift, and I still remember them more than anything else she ever gave to me.